jkodelm/Cosmic-Realm/README.md

 ## CUSTOMIZATION ##

-You have plenty of resources you can change; here's a quick explanation below.
+You have plenty of resources you can change, here's a quick explanation below.

 - Cosmic_Realm.py: A few actions can be removed or added (4 lines), you have a comment on what they do next to them.
 - CR_Variables.py: Many variables you can change to your liking, explained there as well.
 Colors, spawn rate and a lot of settings avaiable.